Questions remain at running back as Washington’s training camp winds down

 Alex Smith participates in 11-on-11 team drills

 Alex Smith participated in 11-on-11 team drills Saturday, the first time he had done so since his right leg injury in 2018.
-The team practiced in shells so there was no live contact, but Rivera described Smith’s progress as “a very big step.”
+The team practiced in shells, so there was no live contact, but Rivera described Smith’s progress as “a very big step.”

 “It’s back to football — 11-on-11, bodies around you,” Rivera said.
 “Sure, we were in shells today, but just the fact that he was doing something with 11 guys on the field at the same time I think is a big step in the direction that we all want to head.
 We’ll see how things unfold, we’ll see how he does tomorrow, and we’ll go from there.”